Azordev/backend-template/docs/en/INSTALLATION.md

 DATABASE_URL= # This space is for Heroku DBs of the form `postgres://<user>:<password>@<host>:<port>/<database>?ssl=true`
 ```

 The last one is special.
 If you fill it, it contains all the info needed so the other variables won't be used.
 You can think of it as use `*_DB_URL` OR use the other variables.
-That style for DB credentials are used in Heroku as when provisioning an Heroku App with a [Heroku's Postgres Add on][herokus postgres], it automatically generates the URL and provision your app with such variable; that way you don't have to meddle with variables.
+That style for DB credentials are used in Heroku as when provisioning an Heroku App with a [Heroku's Postgres Add on][herokus-postgres], it automatically generates the URL and provision your app with such variable; that way you don't have to meddle with variables.
 For any other case use the other variables.

 A usual problem with using `*_DB_URL` is that you must add `?ssl=true` at the end to connect from your local PC.
 Please remember to add it at the end, for example `postgres://<user>:<password>@<host>:<port>/<database>`**`?ssl=true`**